Branislav Miličević

-Branislav Miličević (born 23 July 1983) is a Serbian football defender who is a free agent.
-His latest club was the Norwegian Start.
+Branislav Miličević (born 23 July 1983) is a Serbian football retired defender.
+His latest club was Norwegian side Start.

 He came to Start in 2008, and has been a regular on the team in the 2008 season.
 Miličević has earlier played for the Serbian club FK Šumadija Jagnjilo, and the Icelandic club Keflavík.

 Miličević' contract expired after the 2011 season, and he was not offered a new contract and left the club who was relegated from Tippeligaen.